If your friends called you the champion of basketball, or your colleagues were spellbound at your violin skills, your CV should reflect all that.

-This is designed to present you as a well-balanced individual and to catch the reader's attention.
+This is outlined to show that you are a well-balanced person and to hook the reader to your CV.

-Simply writing "bird-watching, movie matching and reading" is not going to catch the attention of the recruiter.
+Simply writing "bird-watching, movie watching and reading" is not going to keep the recruiter glued to your CV.

 CV Examples: References

-You do not need to provide the names of references at this stage.
+You do not need to write references in your CV.

-Since, cv examples pdf do not cater to many priorities while drafting your resume, we have enlisted a few good cv examples in the form of jpeg or html to best understand the features of the suite.
+Since, CV example PDFs do not cater to many priorities while drafting your resume, we have enlisted a few good CV examples in the form of jpeg or html to best understand the features of the document.

-- Try to put yourself in the recruiters shoes and find what exactly they are looking for in a applicant.
+- Try to put yourself in the recruiters shoes and find what exactly they are looking for in an applicant.

 - Don’t be shy at highlighting and quantifying your achievements and capabilities.

-- Write all point in a cause-effect relationship to express what you did aling with the impact you made.
+- Write all points in a cause-effect relationship to express what you did along with the impact you made.

-- In your personal summary or career statement be enthusiastic for the job and align your skills with the requirments.
+- In your personal summary or career statement be enthusiastic for the job and align your skills with the requirements.

 - ** Be truthful, do not exaggerate or lie.**

-“Credentials are like potential energy, the compliments of a name on paper, in documents, word of mouth, but faith is like kinetic energy, the motion and the force that which is witnessed.
-Hence in the end it is the faith rather than the credentials that really takes you places.”
+“References are like promising energy, the praise of a name from a word of mouth, on paper, in documents, but hope is like a lively energy, the movement and the power that which is experienced.
+Hence at the end its the hope rather than the references that takes you places.”